 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Specialty Contact Lens Center At Atkinson Eye Care help patients from all over Algonquin or Chicagoland , Illinois.
-Dr. Atkinson will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Specialty Contact Lens Center At Atkinson Eye Care to find out if scleral lenses are right for you.
+Our staff helps patients from all over Algonquin and Chicagoland , Illinois, and Dr. Bill Atkinson will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision